apigee-labs/rapier/README.md

 ## Navigating the Repository

-- The js directory contains a Node package that is used by the generated Javascript SDK
+- js - a directory containing a Node package that is used by the generated Javascript SDK
-- The js directory contains a Python module that is used by the generated Python SDK
+- py - a directory contains a Python module that is used by the generated Python SDK
-- The test-servers directory contains some simple servers used to test the genenrated SDKs
+- test-servers - a directory contains some simple servers used to test the genenrated SDKs
-- the util directory contains the sdk generators and the OAS generator.
+- util a directory containing the sdk generators and the OAS generator.
 This directory is a Python module
-  - gen_swagger.py is the OAS generator
+  - gen_swagger.py - the OAS generator
-  - gen_js_sdk.py is the Javascript SDK genenrator
+  - gen_js_sdk.py - the Javascript SDK genenrator
-  - gen_py_sdk.py is the Python SDK genenrator
+  - gen_py_sdk.py - the Python SDK genenrator
-  - requirements.txt is the pip file with the python dependencies for these generators
+  - requirements.txt - the pip file with the python dependencies for these generators
   - test is a directory containing tests for the generators.
 This directory contains numerous samples.
-    - gen_swagger is a directory containing generated swagger files from the samples
+    - gen_swagger - a directory containing generated swagger files from the samples
-    - gen_js_sdk is a directory containing generated Javascript sdk files from the samples
+    - gen_js_sdk - a directory containing generated Javascript sdk files from the samples
-    - gen_js_sdk is a directory containing generated Python sdk files from the samples
+    - gen_js_sdk - a directory containing generated Python sdk files from the samples

 ## The Rapier Language Spec